jeffknupp/blog/content/2013-12-20-your-database-just-got-its-own-website.md

 date: 2013-12-20 14:20
 categories: python sandman database rest

+**Update 12/21: Sandman can now activate the REST API and admin interface without your listing your database tables!
+With five lines of code, you get those two services, plus your browser will automatically open to the admin interface when you start `sandman`.
+This means that by simply inserting your DB host, username and password and running sandman, you get the admin interface and a RESTful service.
+There is literally nothing more that you need to do.**

 I briefly posted about my [sandman](https://www.github.com/jeffknupp/sandman) library before, but today it got even cooler.
 To recap, `sandman` is a service that sits in front of an existing, legacy database and provides a REST API for it, all